ninabarzh/broomstick/content/posts/defendable-internet2.md

 doing the extracting).
 The European Union favours a regulated internet (with regulators extracting fines).
 None of these models are particularly interested in building something genuinely safe for the user.

-Add to this the lobbying clout of tech giants, and the result is political inertia.
+Add to this the lobbying clout of tech giants, and you get political inertia.
 It is hard to imagine a parliament voting for strict liability laws when the platforms in question fund election campaigns.
 The undefendable internet persists, in part, because too many powerful actors benefit from its insecurity.